Azathothep/neongine/README.md

 EntityID entity = Neongine.Entity(name: "my_entity", position: Vector3.One, rotation: 45.0f, scale: Vector2.One)
 ```

-Transform coordinates are dependent on parent-child relationships.
-Changing any transform data (position, rotation or scale) will update its children's transform datas accordingly.
-Of course, coordinates can be accessed and modified in world space and in local-space.
+Transform coordinates are dependent on parent-child relationships (children will automatically move, rotate and scale when their parent move, rotate or scale).
+Coordinates can be accessed and modified in world space or in local-space.
 ```c#
 Transform transform = entity.Get<Transform>();